C++98 Primer: Namespaces, References, and Scope Resolution

 2.5 References vs. Pointers: When to Use Which

-Since references are so good, are pointers useless now?
+Since references are so good, are pointers useless?
 Of course not.
-References and pointers each have their own use cases; the key is understanding their differences.
+References and pointers each have their uses; the key is understanding their differences.

-The advantage of references lies in safety and conciseness: they must be initialized, cannot be null, cannot be rebound, and don't require a dereference operator when used.
-These characteristics make references a better choice than pointers in the scenario of "passing an object that definitely exists."
+The advantage of references lies in safety and conciseness: they must be initialized, cannot be null, cannot be rebound, and don't need a dereference operator when used.
+These features make references a better choice than pointers in scenarios where you are "passing a definitely existing object."

-But there are many things references cannot do: you cannot make a reference "point to null" to express the concept of "no object"; you cannot make a reference "repoint" to another object; you cannot make a reference point to an array of elements (there is no concept of an "array of references," although you can create an array of references); you cannot perform arithmetic operations on references to traverse memory.
-In these scenarios, pointers remain irreplaceable.
+But there are many things references cannot do: you cannot make a reference "point to null" to express the concept of "no object"; you cannot make a reference "repoint" to another object; you cannot make a reference point to an array of elements (there is no concept of "array of references," though you can have an array of references); you cannot perform arithmetic on references to traverse memory.
+In these scenarios, pointers remain indispensable.

-The author's advice is: default to references, unless you need something references can't do.
-Specifically, prioritize references for function parameter passing (especially const references); use pointers (or C++17's std::optional) when you need to express "there might be no object"; and use pointers when you need to manually manage memory, traverse arrays, or implement data structures.
+My advice is: use references by default, unless you need something references can't do.
+Specifically, prefer references for function parameter passing (especially const references); use pointers when you need to express "possibly no object" (or C++17's std::optional); use pointers when you need to manually manage memory, traverse arrays, or implement data structures.

 3.1 Accessing Global Scope